Eleanorhxd/MambaGen/README.md

 We recommend using `Python 3.10` or higher as the script interpreter.
 [Click here to get](https://www.python.org/downloads/release/python-3110/) `Python 3.10`.
 #### 2.2 Packages
 Please follow the packages in [Prerequisites](#prerequisites), utilize `pip install <package_name>` to construct the environment.
-### 3 Train on IU X-Ray
+### 3 Train

-Run `bash run_iu.sh` to train a model on the IU X-Ray data.
+Run `bash run_iu.sh` to train a model on the IU X-Ray dataset.

-### 4 Run on MIMIC-CXR
+Run `bash run_cxr.sh` to train a model on the MIMIC-CXR dataset.

-Run `bash run_mimic.sh` to train a model on the MIMIC-CXR data.
+### 4 Test

-### 5 Test on MIMIC-CXR
+Run `bash test_iu.sh` to train a model on the IU X-Ray dataset.

-Run `bash test_mimic.sh` to train a model on the MIMIC-CXR data.
+Run `bash test_mimic.sh` to train a model on the MIMIC-CXR dataset.

-Our experiments were done on RTX 4090 card.
+Our experiments were done on NVIDIA 4090 card.

 ## Acknowledgement
 We sincerely thank - [R2GenCMN](https://github.com/cuhksz-nlp/R2GenCMN).